Picture Editors & Post

 We know that picture editors have a tremendous impact on music.
 First impressions speak loudly in the world of music to picture, and the picture editor is almost always first to the party.
 It may not be in your job description, but for better or for worse, you are often judged as much on temp music as you are on the cut.
 And yet, somehow you’ve had to drive the music bus blindfolded.
 That’s about to end.
 Qwire has arrived with a busload of help for the picture editor.

 Qwire makes it easy for you to share ideas with project collaborators in real-time, automate and streamline updates to the continuity.
 Its suite of integrated modules allows you to benefit from information that Qwire has captured from other users, like licensing status from the music super, or cue descriptors from composers and music editors (enabling efficient temp searches).
 As Qwire captures, crosschecks, and refines data, it simplifies your workflow, eliminating redundancies and errors.
-Download a demo to see how it can make you a happier bus driver.
+Contact us to see how it can make you a happier bus driver.

 Benefits for Picture Editors & Post: